Raja Perempuan Zainab II

-Raja Perempuan Zainab II (Jawi: راج ڤرمڤوان زينب; born Tengku Zainab binti Tengku Mohamed Petra; 7 August 1917 – 10 January 1993) was the Raja Perempuan (queen consort) of Kelantan.
-She also served as Raja Permaisuri Agong of Malaysia from 20 September 1975 to 29 March 1979.
+Raja Perempuan Zainab II (Jawi: راج ڤرمڤوان زينب; born Tengku Zainab binti Tengku Mohamed Petra; 7 August 1917 – 10 January 1993) was the Raja Perempuan (Queen dowager) from 1979 until her death in 1993.
+She was previously the Raja Perempuan (Queen consort) of Kelantan from 1960 until the death of her husband in 1979.
+She also served as the 6th Raja Permaisuri Agong (Queen of Malaysia) from 20 September 1975 to 29 March 1979.

 Born on 7 August 1917 in Kota Bharu, Kelantan, she was the consort of the 27th Sultan of Kelantan, Sultan Yahya Petra and the mother of the 28th Sultan of Kelantan, Sultan Ismail Petra.

 Marriage and queenship

 Tengku Zainab, daughter of Almarhum Tengku Mohamed Petra, the Tengku Sri Utama Raja and Almarhumah Tengku Kembang Petri, the Tengku Maharani Putri, married Sultan Yahya Petra ibni Almarhum Sultan Ibrahim Petra of Kelantan on 4 June 1939, who at the time held the title as Tengku Temenggong of Kelantan.
 She was then conferred the title Tengku Puan Temenggong of Kelantan.

 She was given the title Tengku Ampuan Mahkota (Crown Princess) of Kelantan by Sultan Ibrahim on 9 August 1956 when her husband was proclaimed as the Tengku Mahkota (Crown Prince) of Kelantan.
 On the same day she was conferred the S.P.M.K.
 Order.

 In 1960, her husband Sultan Yahya Petra became the Sultan of Kelantan and as his wife she was proclaimed the title of Raja Perempuan (Queen consort) of Kelantan.
 Tengku Zainab was conferred the Darjah Kerabat (D.K. – Royal Family Order) on the first anniversary of Sultan Yahya Petra's installation.

 She served as Raja Permaisuri Agong of Malaysia during her husband's reign as the Yang di-Pertuan Agong from 1975 to 1979.

 On his death on 29 March 1979, she returned to Kelantan where she guided her only son, Sultan Ismail Petra, in the performance of his duties.

 Tengku Zainab was conferred the title "Yang Maha Mulia Raja Perempuan Zainab II" by her son, His Royal Highness Sultan Ismail Petra, after he was proclaimed as the Sultan of Kelantan in 1979, succeeding the late Sultan Yahya Petra.
 She took the regnal name of “Raja Perempuan Zainab II” as her stepmother-in-law was also known as Raja Perempuan Zainab I.